-- Small beetles that infest wood --

 What makes these beetles so potentially damaging is their ability to repeatedly infest relatively dry, seasoned wood over many years and many generations of beetles.
 There are other wood-boring insects that are less important because they do not infest wood after the first generation which limits their damage potential (see A List of the Wood Damaging Insects for descriptions of these pests).

-Some powderpost beetles infest softwoods like pine and fir while others infest hardwoods like oak and ash.
-Those that infest softwoods tend to be the most damaging because they can weaken buildings when they damage structural wood such as beams.
+Species that infest softwoods tend to be the most damaging because they potentially weaken buildings when they damage structural wood such as beams made from pine or Douglas-fir.
 Fortunately, softwood-infesting species are somewhat easier to control.
-Those species that infest hardwoods cause both cosmetic and structural damage to wood floors, cabinets and furniture and can be more difficult to control (see Damage to Floors, Cabinets and Furniture).
+The species that infest hardwoods cause mainly cosmetic damage but can also do some structural damage to wood floors, cabinets and furniture and can be more difficult to control (see Damage to Floors, Cabinets and Furniture).

 Infestations can often be managed or prevented with relatively low toxicity wood preservative based on sodium borate, such as Timbor or Bora Care, applied to the wood surfaces.
 In other situations the best approach may be simply to monitor with "watchful waiting" (see How to Treat Wood Boring Beetles to explore these options).